 In Ang Lee’s heartwrenching cowboy romance, Hathaway plays Jake Gyllenhaal’s wife, and despite having very limited screen time, she makes us aware of her performance, delivering a performance with immense strength and power.
 As Lureen Twist, Hathaway is just so believably human, displaying astonishing vulnerability in an incredibly layered performance.
 Hathaway, at the time, was just 22, but the kind of maturity she brought to the role was truly astounding.

 3. The Intern (2015)

-Starring alongside one of the greatest living American actors, Hathaway delivers a fiercely bold yet beautifully affectionate performance as a young business woman, the founder and CEO of a fashion company where Robert De Niro’s character joins as an intern.
+Starring alongside one of the greatest living American actors, Hathaway delivers a fiercely bold yet beautifully affectionate performance as a young businesswoman, the founder, and CEO of a fashion company where Robert De Niro’s character joins as an intern.
 De Niro brilliantly underplays his role and shows the way for Hathaway as she brilliantly takes control of the film.
-There are some genuinely charming, comic moments in the film and whilst the film does come off as a bit too simplistic at places, the performances elevate it and make for a thoroughly satsifying experience.
+There are some genuinely charming, comic moments in the film, and whilst the film does come off as a bit too simplistic at places, the performances elevate it and make for a thoroughly satisfying experience.

 Read More: Best Kevin Costner Movies

 Tom Hooper’s epic musical drama features Hathaway in a supporting role for which she would go on to win her first academy award.
 She has limited screen time, but her performance pretty much defines the mood and tone of the film.
 Whilst the film falters on numerous occasions (Watch out for those awful musical sequences!), the overall experience is elevated due to the performances, the best unquestionably being Hathaway’s.
 Her rendition of “I Dreamed a Dream” is incredibly moving and brutally powerful and is the highlight of her performance and the movie.

 1. Rachel Getting Married (2008)